 Welcome back everybody for another fantastic Tuesday Slice of Life Story Challenge!
 Write a story on your own blog.
-Leave a link to your story here, in the comment section.
-Then comment on… Continue reading
+Leave a link to your story here, in the comment section. … Continue Reading Tuesday Slice of Life Story Challenge

 It’s my pleasure to announce the classroom teachers who will join our co-author team!